moylty/tcasm/README.md

 ## Instructions

-This manual details the instructions present in tcasm, which is an assembly language I have created which is converted into machine code that the Overture can actually understand.
+This manual details the instructions present in TCASM, which is an assembly language I have created which is converted into machine code that the Overture can actually understand.
 That is to say, that some (many) of the instructions in here are not present in the Overture design as built-in instructions.
 Many of the instructions here are made up of several "bare metal" instructions when the conversion from TCASM (Turing Complete Assembly) to TCU (Turing Complete Ugly), the native machine code, takes place.

 ### mov
 Usage: `mov <src>, <dst>`